thecodecat23/cat-shelter/README.md

 The CatsShelter microservice provides the following gRPC endpoints:

-1. 🐾 **GetAvailableCats**: Returns a list of all cats available for adoption.
+1. **GetAvailableCats**: Returns a list of all cats available for adoption.
-2. 🐾 **RequestAdoption**: Allows a user to request the adoption of a cat.
+2. **RequestAdoption**: Allows a user to request the adoption of a cat.
 Once a cat is requested for adoption, it is no longer available for others to adopt.
-3. 🐾 **CancelAdoption**: Allows a user to cancel a previous adoption request.
+3. **CancelAdoption**: Allows a user to cancel a previous adoption request.
 The cat will then be available for adoption again.

 ## 🧪 TDD Approach

 The Test-Driven Development (TDD) approach followed in this project is as follows:

 1. **Domain Model Tests**: Start with the innermost layer of the application, which is the domain layer.
-In this case, it's the `Cat` class in the `CatsShelter.Domain` project.
+In this case, it's the `Cat` class .
-2. **Domain Model Implementation**: Implement the `Cat` class in the `CatsShelter.Domain` project.
+2. **Domain Model Implementation**: Implement the `Cat` class.
+3. **CatsDatabaseContext Tests**: Write tests for the `CatsDatabaseContext` class.
+These tests ensure the correct interaction between the application and the database.
+4. **CatsDatabaseContext Implementation**: Implement the `CatsDatabaseContext` class.
+This class interacts with the MongoDB database.
-3. **Repository Tests**: Write tests for the `ICatRepository` interface in the `CatsShelter.Application` project.
+5. **Repository Tests**: Write tests for the `ICatRepository` interface.
 These tests mock the database context and check if the correct calls are being made on it.
-4. **Repository Implementation**: Implement the `ICatRepository` interface in the `CatsShelter.Infrastructure` project.
-This layer interacts with the MongoDB database.
+6. **Repository Implementation**: Implement the `ICatRepository` interface.
-5. **Service Tests**: Write tests for the `CatsShelterService` in the `CatsShelter.Application` project.
+7. **Service Tests**: Write tests for the `CatsAdoptionService`.
 These tests mock the `ICatRepository` and check if the correct methods are being called on it.
-6. **Service Implementation**: Implement the `CatsShelterService` in the `CatsShelter.Application` project.
+8. **Service Implementation**: Implement the `CatsAdoptionService`.
 This layer uses the repository to perform operations and enforce any business rules.
-7. **Controller Tests**: Write tests for the gRPC Controller in the `CatsShelter.Api` project.
+9. **gRPC Service Tests**: Write tests for the `CatsAdoptionGrpcService`.
 These tests mock the `CatsShelterService` and check if the correct methods are being called on it.
-8. **Controller Implementation**: Implement the gRPC Controller in the `CatsShelter.Api` project.
+10. **gRPC Service Implementation**: Implement the `CatsAdoptionGrpcService` class.
 This layer uses the `CatsShelterService` to handle incoming gRPC requests and return the appropriate responses.

 ## 🏗️ Project Structure